All ScotRail services to stop early as Storm Isha rages through Scotland

 “Surface water will reduce visibility when driving, high sided vehicles are at risk and the strength of winds could also pose a risk to pedestrians.”

-She added: “To ensure safety, rail services are operating a slower speeds today and many services will be cancelled later this evening.
+She added: “To ensure passenger safety, rail services are concluding from 7pm this evening across the network.

+“Rail services will also be impacted tomorrow morning until the tracks are visually inspected for any damage or debris.

 A Network Rail Scotland spokesperson said: “Due to the worsening weather conditions across Scotland, including projected winds of up to 80 miles-per-hour in a number of areas, we have taken the decision to close the network to all freight and passenger trains from 10pm tonight until Monday morning.